Michael Murchie writes articles about his own experiences with withdrawals from anti-depressants.

 What Is Citalopram (Celexa)?

-Citalopram is a drug in the group of selective serotonin re-uptake inhibitors (SSRIs).
-These are commonly used to treat depression and anxiety (perhaps the most common drug used at the moment).
+Citalopram is a drug in the group of selective serotonin reuptake inhibitors (SSRIs).
+These are commonly used to treat depression and anxiety (perhaps the most common drug currently used).

-I took Citalopram for 2 years, one year at the highest dose of 40mg for anxiety and depression.
+I took Citalopram for two years, one year at the highest dose of 40mg for anxiety and depression.
 My depression started after I injured myself, damaging a ligament in my knee.
-Shortly after this, a good friend died and my spiral down was almost complete.
+Shortly after this, a good friend died, and my spiral down was almost complete.

 Side Effects Whilst Taking Citalopram

-When I started taking the drug, I felt light headed for weeks.
+When I started taking the drug, I felt lightheaded for weeks.
 I also suffered from "restless leg syndrome" when sitting or trying to get to sleep.
-My weight went up (and has stayed up so far) but by far the biggest issue for me was a numbing of the "down stairs" equipment and a total lack of sex drive.
+My weight went up (and has stayed up so far), but by far, the biggest issue for me was a numbing of the "downstairs" equipment and a total lack of sex drive.
 Seriously, it was like my tackle wasn't even there for a while, and it only got slightly better.
-It was a problem for the whole time I was on the medication.
+It was a problem the whole time I was on the medication.

-Other people have reported a whole mass of side effects, ranging from sleepiness and pain in joints, to increased sweating and grinding of teeth.
+Other people have reported a whole mass of side effects, ranging from sleepiness and joint pain to increased sweating and grinding of teeth.

 Does Citalopram Work?

 In my case, the depression was severe enough to require the use of both medication and counselling.
 Did it work?
 Well, it certainly seemed to get me through the tougher times as long as having a head full of cotton wool is your thing.